Chowder: History

-Chowder as it is known today originated as a shipboard dish, and was thickened with the use of hardtack.
-Chowder was brought to North America with immigrants from England and France and seafarers more than 250 years ago and became popular as a delicious dish, and is now a widely used dish as it is simple to prepare.

 In 1890, in the magazine American Notes and Queries, it was said that the dish was of French origin.
-Among French settlers in Canada it was a custom to stew clams and fish laid in courses with bacon, sea biscuits, and other ingredients in a bucket called a "chaudière", and it thus came to be invented.
-Then the Native Americans adopted it as "chawder", which was then evolved into "chowder" in America.
-After the Revolutionary war, the Fourth of July was celebrated with picnics, fireworks, dances and dinners.
-The foods served varied, changing with the customs of each region.
-Chowder was one of the dishes commonly served for the celebrations in the Northern United States.
+Among French settlers in Canada, it was a custom to stew clams and fish laid in courses with bacon, sea biscuits, and other ingredients in a bucket called a "chaudière".
+The Native Americans adopted it as "chawder", and the name (and the dish) eventually became "chowder" in the United States.
+After the Revolutionary war, the fourth of July was celebrated with picnics, fireworks, dances and dinners.
+The foods served varied according to the customs of each region.
+Chowder was one of the dishes commonly served for the celebrations in the northern United States.

 In the United States, early chowder making is traced to New England.
-It was a bowl of simmering chowder by the sea side that provided in its basic form "sustenance of body and mind – a marker of hearth and home, community, family and culture".
+It was a bowl of simmering chowder by the seaside that provided in its basic form "sustenance of body and mind – a marker of hearth and home, community, family and culture".
 It evolved along the coastal shoreline of New England as a "congerie" of simple things, very basic and cooked simply.
 It is a simple dish of salt and pepper, potatoes and onion, pork and fish, cream and hard crackers, and not a sophisticated dish of the elite.
-Its simplicity made it attractive and it became a regional dish of the New Englanders, and their favorite recipe was "chowder master".
+Its simplicity made it attractive and it became a regional dish of the New Englanders, and their favourite recipe was "chowder master".
 "Symbolically, functionally, mnemonically or dynamically" chowder has become a community-defining symbol for New Englanders.
 Etta M. Madden and Martha L. Finch observe that chowder provides "visceral memories that provided feelings of familiarity, comfort and continuity".

 A recipe formulated and published in 1894 by Charles Ranhofer, a famous chef of Delmonico's restaurant, was called "Chowder de Lucines" and had ingredients of pork, clams, potato (sliced to a seven sixteenths-inch size), onion, parsley, tomato, crackers garnished by thyme, salt and pepper.
 Others in the same family, totally different from the New England clam chowder, are: "Fulton Market style", introduced in 1904 and made from clams, tomatoes, allspice, cloves, red pepper, and Worcester sauce; a "Vegetable Clam Chowder" introduced in 1929 and made of clams, chopped onions, diced carrots, stewed tomatoes, and thyme; "Coney Island Clam Chowder"; "New York Clam Chowder"; and "Manhattan Clam Chowder", a late entry after 1930.

 In most cases, particularly in the Maritime Provinces, Canadian chowder is thinner and more seafood-forward than its creamier American counterparts.